cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 # Audio

-The speaker setting in the menu allows to toggle audio emulation on / off.
+The "Enable audio" / "Disable audio" option in the menu allows to toggle audio emulation on / off.
-Cloudpilot always starts with audio disabled, and the icon must be tapped to enable it.
+Cloudpilot always starts with audio disabled, and the option must be selected to enable it.

 The volume can be changed on the settings tab.
-The speaker button is not shown if the volume is set to zero.
+Audio is not available if the volume is set to zero.

 On iOS, muting the phone also mutes audio from the emulator.
 Ocassionally the audio may glitch and stay off after resuming Cloudpilot from the background due to browser